-The textile takes its name from the Baoulé, Akan people of Côte d’Ivoire, but owes much to Ashanti weaving practices.
+The textile takes its name from the Baoulé, Akan people of Côte d’Ivoire.
 For centuries, the fabric has mostly been worn during community gatherings, special events, traditional proceedings, and festivities.

-Baoulé is made by weavers using a tenth-century set of techniques, which have passed down from one generation to the next.
-The producing of the tools and equipment, to dyeing and weaving the textile, is done by hand.
-The process begins with a drop-spindle tool to convert raw cotton into yarn.
-The yarn is treated with either mineral or vegetable based dyes usually from indigo leaves or other natural plants.
-Once after the colored threads are handwoven on narrow looms, they are then sewn together, to form a length of fabric.
+Baoulé is made by weavers using a set of techniques that originate in the 10th century.
+The making of the tools and equipment, along with the dyeing and weaving of the textile, is done by hand.
+The process begins by converting raw cotton into yarn, using a drop-spindle tool.
+The yarn is treated with mineral or plant-based dyes.
+Once the colored threads are woven on narrow looms, they are then sewn together, to form a length of fabric.

 This cloth is vintage which means that it may have a few small marks or blemishes and minor repairs consistent with use.

 Approximate dimensions: 56 inches x 37 inches